MileHacker Logo

 Packing Pro Tip

-Sanur has a relaxed vibe, so less formal clothes are good.
+Sanur has a relaxed vibe, so more casual clothes are good.
 Focus on light, quick-drying items.

 Roll clothes to save space.
-Use packing cubes for organization.
+Use packing cubes to stay organized.